ruoheng-du/ruoheng-du/README.md

 Hi there!
 This is Ruoheng Du.

-- 🔭 I’m currently studying Data Science at Columbia Engineering
+- 🔭 I'm currently studying Data Science at Columbia Engineering
 - 🏠 I'm from Shanghai, China
 - 🎙️ I speak Mandarin and English
 - 👧 Pronouns: She/Her/Hers